MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ### 3. Wrap Components with Context Provider

-Let's open the `/src/App.tsx` file and import our new Context Provider and wrap that component around the existing `Display`, `Navigation`, and `MetaMaskError` components.
+Let's open the `/src/App.tsx` file, import our `MetaMaskContextProvider` and wrap that component around the existing `Display`, `Navigation`, and `MetaMaskError` components.

 Update the code in `/src/App.tsx`: